 - The North American Identity will get you thinking about North American workplace culture ina n international or comparative context, which is a key perspective if you hope to internationalize your career.

-- The Lily Wong resume in Sample Resumes From MyWorldAbroad provides an example of how someone in nutrition developed multiple international experiences in the field.
+- The Lily Wong resume in Sample Resumes Written by MyWorldAbroad provides an example of how someone in nutrition developed multiple international experiences in the field.